metal-crow/Dark-Souls-1-Overhaul/README.md

 * Option to disable the durability system

+* Steam netcode updated to reduce latency and hide IP address

-* New item that searches all multiplayer areas while trying to invade
+* New item, "Searching Red Eye Orb" (id 104), that searches all multiplayer areas while trying to invade
-This allows you to invade any area across the entire game via a custom Red Eye Orb item
+This allows you to invade any area across the entire game via 1 single use.
+It will continually search all areas rapidly, until cancelled or invasion found

 ### Overhaul